-Element/Attribute or Content Definition and Optionality Requirement Non-Conformance Impact <event> Used for assembly of EAS recorded audio, EAS text- to-speech audio, and EAS video display text per the Technical Specifications.</event> The text denoting the type of the subject event of the alert message (REQUIRED) The full text, or at least the first ten words, of this element will be used in the construction of EAS recorded audio or EAS text-to-speech audio.
-The full text, or at least the first 60 characters, of this element will be used in the construction of EAS video display text. <urgency></urgency> The code denoting the urgency of the subject event of the alert message (REQUIRED) (1) The "urgency", "severity", and "certainty" elements collectively distinguish less emphatic from more emphatic messages (2) Code Values: "Immediate" - Responsive action SHOULD be taken immediately "Expected" - Responsive action SHOULD be taken soon (within next hour) "Future" - Responsive action SHOULD be taken in the near future "Past" - Responsive action is no longer required "Unknown" - Urgency not known EAS Event Codes DMO, NMN, NPT, RMT, and RWT SHALL set the <urgency> element value to "Unknown" Note: CAP to EAS translation does not use this field.</urgency> <severity></severity> The code denoting the severity of the subject event of the alert message (REQUIRED) (1) The "urgency", "severity", and "certainty" elements collectively distinguish less emphatic from more emphatic messages (2) Code Values: "Extreme" - Extraordinary threat to life or property "Severe" - Significant threat to life or property "Moderate" - Possible threat to life or property "Minor" - Minimal threat to life or property "Unknown" - Severity unknown.
-EAS Event Codes DMO, NMN, NPT, RMT, and RWT SHALL set the <severity> element value to "Minor."
-Note: CAP to EAS translation does not use this field</severity>
+Element/Attribute or Content Definition and Optionality Requirement Non-Conformance Impact Used for assembly of EAS recorded audio, EAS text- to-speech audio, and EAS video display text per the Technical Specifications. the type of the subject event of the alert message (REQUIRED) the construction of EAS recorded audio or EAS text-to-speech audio.
+The full text, or at least the first 60 characters, of this element will be used in the construction of EAS video display text. <urgency></urgency> The code denoting the urgency of the subject event of the alert message (REQUIRED) (1) The "urgency", "severity", and "certainty" elements collectively distinguish less emphatic from more emphatic messages (2) Code Values: "Immediate" - Responsive action SHOULD be taken immediately "Expected" - Responsive action SHOULD be taken soon (within next hour) "Future" - Responsive action SHOULD be taken in the near future "Past" - Responsive action is no longer required "Unknown" - Urgency not known EAS Event Codes DMO, NMN, NPT, RMT, and RWT SHALL set the <urgency> element value to "Unknown"</urgency> Note: CAP to EAS translation does not use this field. <severity></severity> The code denoting the severity of the subject event of the alert message (REQUIRED) (1) The "urgency", "severity", and "certainty" elements collectively distinguish less emphatic from more emphatic messages (2) Code Values: "Extreme" - Extraordinary threat to life or property "Severe" - Significant threat to life or property "Moderate" - Possible threat to life or property "Minor" - Minimal threat to life or property "Unknown" - Severity unknown.
+EAS Event Codes DMO, NMN, NPT, RMT, and RWT SHALL set the <severity> element value to "Minor."</severity> Note: CAP to EAS translation does not use this field <certainty></certainty> The code denoting (1) The "urgency", "severity", and "certainty" elements collectively